-- a.
-In your opinion, tell the best way to stay healthy?
-Give your reasons why. - b.
-Think about the last book you heard or read.
-Tell if you liked it or not. - c.
-In your opinion, is this work of art successful?
-Tell why or why not. [old: should we create art during the school day?
-Give your reasons why? - d.
-What is the best place to visit?
-Why? - 3) Give student 5 minutes to discuss in pairs or small groups. - 4) "Now you are going to have 10 minutes to draw a picture to illustrate (fill in the blank). - 5) After 10 minutes the teacher will say:
+- 2. Read the appropriate prompt from the list above to your students. - 3.
+Give student 5 minutes to discuss in pairs or small groups. - 4.
+"Now you are going to have 10 minutes to draw a picture to illustrate (fill in the blank). - 5.
+After 10 minutes the teacher will say:

 "Our drawing time is finished.
-You have 20-30 minutes to write about the prompt.
+You have 20-30 minutes to write about the prompt (snowman, toy, animal).
 Remember to do your best work.
 You may use your tools as you go (i.e. word wall, alphabet charts, dictionaries).
 If you don't know how to spell a word, try your best.
 I want to see what you can do on your own.
 Use your picture to help you."
 In your writing, make sure you:

-- Introduce the topic you will teach about.
+- Introduce the topic you will write about.

-- Include lots of information.
+- Include lots of details.

 - Organize your writing.

 - Use transition words.

-- ?
-Write an ending.
+- Write an ending.